mak448a/AI-Drawing-Chatbot/README.md

 [![Replit](https://img.shields.io/badge/replit-667881?style=for-the-badge&logo=replit&logoColor=red)](https://replit.com/new/github/mak448a/Stable-Diffusion-Bot)

-Note that there will be no chatbot when running on Replit, due to the GPT4All model going over the storage limit.
+Note that when running on Replit, GPT4All cannot be used.

 ![](demo.png)